awsdocs/amazon-ecs-developer-guide/doc_source/docker-volumes.md

 **To provide persistent storage for a container using a Docker volume**

 In this example, you want a shared volume for multiple containers to use and you want it to persist after any single task using it has stopped\.
-The built\-in `local` driver is being used so the volume will still be tied to the lifecycle of the container instance\.
+The built\-in `local` driver is being used so the volume is still tied to the lifecycle of the container instance\.

 1. In the task definition `volumes` section, define a data volume with `name` and `DockerVolumeConfiguration` values\.
-In this example, we will specify a `shared` scope so the volume will persist, set autoprovision to `true` so the volume will be created for us, and use the built\-in `local` driver\.
+In this example, specify a `shared` scope so the volume persists, set autoprovision to `true` so that the volume is created for use, and use the built\-in `local` driver\.

    ```
    "volumes": [